Chri5At/soil_moisture_sensors_for_esp_home/README.md

-# Soil moisture sensors for Home Assistant by using ESP Home
+# Wireless Soil moisture sensors for Home Assistant by using ESP Home
 Configuration files to integrate soil moisture sensors into Home Assistant by using ESP Home.

 > [!NOTE]